 Why don't we hear?

-Or the case that involves the cop, which is the slimmest majority of cases.
+I mean, why is it we only hear from the high-profile cases or the case that involves the cop, which is the slimmest majority of cases?

 Why isn't there a focus like a laser beam on the most violent cities in America and the weekly statistics, the daily statistics sometimes?

-Woman randomly sucker punching and robbing, you know, someone in the New York City subway.
+You should have seen this video that's out there, woman randomly sucker punching and robbing, you know, someone in the New York City subway.

-I mean, it was a harsh sucker punch and robbery caught on video.
+I mean, it was a harsh sucker punch and robbery, caught on video.

 You get all these videos that are out there.

-There's a video out there of a woman spewing horrible verbal attacks against an LA County deputy sheriff, the driver telling the LA County deputy, calling him a murderer in a racist attack caught on video.
+There's a video out there of a woman spewing horrible verbal attacks against an L.A.
+County deputy sheriff, the driver telling the LA County deputy, calling him a murderer in a racist attack caught on video, you'll never be white.

-I pulled the city.
+I pulled you over the corner.

 May I have your driver's license?

-I it's it's at my apartment.
+It's at my apartment.

 Thank you.